-IOCFGx.GDOx CFG register that can be used as an interrupt source to provide information on how many bytes that are in the RX FIFO and ТΧ FIFO respectively.
-The IOCFGx.GDOx CFG=0x00 and the IOCFGx.GDOx CFG=0x01 configurations are associated with the RX FIFO while the IOCFGx.GDOx CFG=0x02 and the IOCFGx.GDOx CFG=0x03 configurations are associated with the TX FIFO.
+IOCFGx.GDOx CFG register that can be used as an interrupt source to provide information on how many bytes that are in the RX FIFO and TX FIFO respectively.
+The IOCFGx.GDOx CFG=0x00 and IOCFGx.GDOx CFG=0x01 configurations are associated with the RX FIFO while the IOCFGx.GDOx CFG=0x02 and configurations IOCFGx.GDOx CFG=0x03 are associated with the TX FIFO.
 See Table 41 for more information.